Summer has arrived in Vermont 2019!

 Another popular restaurant in Woodstock – The Worthy Kitchen where the Eastender used to be (on the East end of Rt.
 4)!
 Very casual atmosphere, limited menu but the specials change and the food is great (highly recommend the steak!).
 Draft Beer choices are endless and there is also a token wine selection.
 The bartenders/wait staff are great fun too!

-Another new restaurant on the West end of Woodstock on Rt.
+New in Woodstock is the The Daily Catch on Central St. known for their seafood entrees and recognized by people who have visited the same restaurant in Boston.
+Another fairly new restaurant on the West end of Woodstock on Rt.
 4 is the 506 Bistro in the fancy On the River Inn.
+Open now in Woodstock next to the Tourist Center (behind The Mountain Creamery) is Sweet & Salty – a soft-serve ice cream bar.
 In Quechee, The Public House, near the putt-putt golf, offering food and craft beers and they have also just opened the Public House Diner in Quechee.
-A new restaurant in White River Junction is Piecemeal Pies serving English savory pies.
-Open now in Woodstock next to the Tourist Center (behind The Mountain Creamery) is Sweet & Salty – a soft-serve ice cream bar.
+A new restaurant in White River Junction is Piecemeal Pies serving English savory pies and nearby is the Tuckerbox with Turkish and Mediterranean cuisine.

-If you are returning to the area from previous visits please note there are lots of restaurants in the area you may wish to try: in Woodstock: Melaza Bistro, Anchor Wat and Mon Vert Cafe.
+If you are returning to the area from previous visits please note there are lots of restaurants in the area you may wish to try: in Woodstock: Melaza Bistro, The Prince and the Pauper, Anchor Wat and Mon Vert Cafe.
 Of course, many of my “old” favorites are still there: Keeper’s (Reading), The Black Rock Restaurant (Springfield), The Weathersfield Inn (Weathersfield, VT), Long Trail Brewery (Bridgewater) for lunch, Harpoon Brewery (Windsor), Simon Pearce restaurant and The Parker House Inn(Quechee) and many more!!
 The Kedron Valley Inn is only 3 mi. from the cabin and has recently gone thru major renovation – They have now opened their Ransom Tavern (457-1473 to make reservations and check on hours).
-Bentley’s restaurant in Woodstock offers dancing to their DJ on Friday and Saturday nights at 10 pm.
 Harpoon Brewery (at Artisan’s Place in Windsor) is open for lunch and some evenings for dinner – check first as their schedule changes.

 Another food “establishment” which has garnered a big following is the “elevated food truck” called Chef Brad’s Crazy Side.
 The food truck has relocated from Hartland to Rt.
 4 near the Fat Hat on the way to Quechee.
 They now have an actual building which is open after October when they close up the food truck.
 It will reopen inside in Nov. for lunch 11:30-2:30.
 Brad is a fantastic chef, thus the big following.
 You can follow the restaurant specials on his Facebook site.
 People rave over his fish in a basket.
 I personally like his hamburgers or lamb-burgers and sweet potato fries.
 When the temperatures are cool I always try one of his homemade soups.